 Crepes are one of my favorite desserts and how you fill them is part of the fun.
 Since I like them so much, I thought why not a red velvet version.
 Of course they had to have cream cheese involved with them.
 So I decided on filling them with a cheesecake mousse.
 They also get an addition of a simple raspberry sauce.
 We tried these with and without the raspberry sauce and decided the sauce was a must.
-It is a welcomed addition to the traditional red velvet flavors.
+It is a welcomed addition to the traditional red velvet flavors in these Red Velvet Crepes with Cheesecake Mousse.

-The length of this recipe may give you the idea that this recipe is complicated but it really is simple.
+The length of this recipe for these red velvet crepes with cheesecake mousse and raspberry sauce may give you the idea that this recipe is complicated.
+However, it really is simple.
 All the components can also be made ahead of time and the just assembled when ready to serve.
 You can even make the crepes way ahead of time and freeze them.Print

 - 2 eggs